toomuchdesign/openapi-ts-json-schema/docs/plugins.md

 });
 ```

-Check out the [Fastify integration plugin example](../examples/fastify-integration-plugin/) to get an idea to how to setup `Fastify` and `json-schema-to-ts` type provider.
+Check out the [Fastify integration plugin example](../examples/fastify-integration-plugin/) to see how to setup `Fastify` and `json-schema-to-ts` type provider.

 ## Write your own plugin